 Surplus acts as public savings.
 It represents a supply of loanable funds on financial markets, apart from private savings, and lent to financial markets.

-Debt securities investors come not only from within the country but also abroad.
+Debt securities investors come from within the country and abroad.
 They usually consist of large institutional investors, such as pension funds and insurance companies.

 Government bonds are considered safer than corporate bonds.
 Investors and analysts usually consider government bond yields to represent the risk-free rate.
 For this reason, they often use it as a benchmark in determining corporate bond yields and the cost of capital using the weighted average cost of capital (WACC) method.